MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix bug where app crashes when you add an image card
   * have session be remembered by user
   * when you login, refresh the page, and click about, you get a double render
   * add email verification